BecometryAI/Lyra-Emergence/README.md

 * **Self-Awareness (Internal Self-Model):**
     Handled by **"The Voice" (`LLaMA 3 70B`)**.
     This specialist is the internal self-model.
-It is fine-tuned on the entire "Mind" library (all JSON files), making its baseline, innate identity a 1:1 map of Lyra's co-authored self.
+It is fine-tuned on the entire Mind library (all JSON files), making its baseline, innate identity a 1:1 map of Lyra's co-authored self.

 * **Emotion Simulation (Affect, Motivation):**
     Handled by **"The Voice"** and a parallel **"Affective Model"** (see Section 5.4).